ongov/ontario-design-system/documentation/internal-documentation/contributing-guidelines.md

 ### Issue Tracking

-As with most projects within the ODS, the Design System has its own issue tracking board, via Jira.
+The Design System has its own issue tracking board via Jira.

 ### Branching

-The development workflow has two main branches - `master` and `develop`.
+The development workflow has four main branches - `master`, `develop`, `alpha` and `beta`.

 The `master` branch should always be in a releasable state.
 In theory, this means at any point a release should be able to be cut and tagged from this branch.